-As stated in Section 3.2 of M9, it is recommended that samples of the test product be taken from a batch of commercial scale.
+As stated in Section 5.2 of the guideline, it is recommended that samples of the test product be taken from a batch of commercial scale.
 However, when this is not possible, a batch of 1/10 or larger of the largest intended commercial batch size, or 100 000 units, whichever is greater, can also be used as the test product, provided the batch is the same as the intended commercial batch in manufacturing method, quality, and composition.